A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A challenge to the Trump administration’s rules reached the Supreme Court, and the Court ultimately upheld the Trump administration’s rule, allowing employers broad access to religious or moral exceptions to the contraceptive mandate.

 But in 2023, the Biden administration proposed a new rule change that would walk back the provisions that the Trump administration had put in place.
 Specifically, it would remove the ability for employers and plan issuers to use a moral objection in order to be exempt from the contraception coverage mandate (only sincerely held religious objections would be allowed).
 And it would also create an “independent pathway” through which women would be able to obtain zero-cost contraception even if they’re enrolled in a health plan that has an exemption from the contraceptive coverage mandate and has not utilized the existing accommodation process (which was made optional by the Trump administration).
-The proposed rule can be seen here, and public comments on it are being accepted by HHS in early 2023.
+The proposed rule, which had not been finalized as of late 2024, can be seen here.

 Did the ACA improve access to long-acting reversible contraception?